 Significant change is coming for EHS programs.
 Regardless of what measures were in place before, many EHS processes will need to be redesigned to contend with the new threat that is SARS-CoV-2.

-The truth is, even those companies that considered their safety programs to be strong and effective will have to re-evaluate their options and make major adaptations.
+The truth is, even those companies that considered their safety programs to be strong and effective have had to re-evaluate their options and make major adaptations.

 Government guidelines in the UK have called for employers to conduct COVID-19 Risk Assessments to establish needed controls.
 With so much riding on them, it is vital to conduct these risk assessments systematically and to have a centralized management method.